 Address: 24 Distillery Way, Newport, KY 41073

-They also offer a variety of seasonal and limited edition spirits.
-The distillery offers tours, tastings, and a variety of events.
-You can also purchase bottles of New Riff’s award-winning bourbon and gin to take home with you!
+They offer seasonal and limited-edition spirits, tours, tastings, and annual events.
+And, of course, bottles of New Riff’s award-winning bourbon and gin are available for purchase.

 30. Eden Park